mcbtaguiad/marktaguiad.dev/app/content/post/libvirt-kvm-terraform.md

 ---
 title: "Provision libvirt Multiple VM with Terraform/Opentofu"
-description: "A detailed walk-through on using Terraform with Libvirt and QEMU/KVM to automate virtual machine creation — covering provider setup, VM resource definitions, network configuration, and how to integrate it all for reproducible infra."
+description: "A detailed walk-through on using Terraform with Libvirt and QEMU/KVM to automate virtual machine creation."
 featured_image: "/images/featured/libvirt-kvm-terraform.png"
 date: 2025-07-05
 author: "Mark Taguiad"